Dr. Mike Evans discusses the HPV vaccine with Dr. Gina Ogilvie.

 Watch Summer Smith's story of diagnosis, treatment, family support and eventual passing away

-There are two HPV vaccines licensed for use in Canada.
-One, Gardasil®, protects against 2 types of Human Papillomaviruses that cause most cervical cancers and a number of less common cancers such as cancers of the anus, penis, vagina and vulva.
+The HPV vaccine, GARDASIL®, protects against 2 types of human papillomaviruses that cause most cervical cancers and a number of less common cancers such as cancers of the anus, penis, vagina and vulva.
 It also protects against 2 types of HPV that cause genital warts.
-The other, Cervarix™, provides protection against 2 cancer-causing strains.
+In those who have never been infected with HPV, the GARDASIL® vaccine prevents 7 out of 10 cases of cancer of the cervix and 9 out of 10 cases of genital warts.

 Every year in BC: